neoclide/coc.nvim/Readme.md

 change your key-mappings or vim options.
 This is done as much as possible to avoid conflict with your other plugins.

-**❗️Important**: some vim plugins could change keymapping.
-Use a command like `:verbose imap <tab>` to make sure your keymap takes effect.
+**❗️Important**: some vim plugins could change keymappings.
+Use a command like `:verbose imap <tab>` to make sure that your keymap has taken effect.

 ```vim
 " if hidden is not set, TextEdit might fail.